Oreo Truffles are the easiest no bake treat ever. Simple to make, easy to customize, and always the first treat to disappear.

 Storage

-- Store Oreo balls in an airtight container in the refrigerator for up to 1 week.
+- Refrigerator: Store Oreo Truffles in an airtight container for up to 1 week.

-- To freeze, place the balls on a lined baking sheet until firm, then transfer to an airtight container or freezer bag for up to 2 months.
-Thaw in refrigerator before serving.
+- Freezer: Freeze on a sheet pan until solid, then transfer to a freezer-safe bag for up to 2 months.

 Oreo Balls